Free Heat Pump Programs With Government Rebate & Tax Credits

 To receive the full rebates and free heat pump system, you must meet certain income and eligibility guidelines.
 Here are some of the main assistance programs available:

-- State Weatherization Assistance Program – This program helps low-income families reduce energy bills through energy efficiency upgrades.
-Receiving weatherization assistance can qualify you for state heat pump rebates.
+• State Weatherization Assistance Program – This program helps low-income families reduce energy bills through energy efficiency upgrades.
+Receiving weatherization assistance can qualify you for state heat pump rebates that can cover upgrades such as insulation, air sealing, and heat pump installation.

 How to Apply for Free Heat Pump Programs